 Eventually we arrived at Winchester, following the main road in from the north.
 We tried to find somewhere to pull over and check a map, but once in the centre of town, there was no parking along all the streets.
 We found a pay and display car park and pulled in there.
 I asked a nearby couple if they could identify our location on the Lonely Planet map and after some fumbling around they eventually located it.
 We were only a few blocks from the town centre and the tourist office, where we could find and book some accommodation for the night.
 So we paid for parking the car for an hour and took to the streets on foot.

-We soon located the tourist office and a nice young lady there helped us to find the Williams' B&B, on a street across from a park on a hill overlooking the town from the west.
+We soon located the tourist office and a nice young lady there helped us to find the Williams' B&B for £55 a night, on a street across from a park on a hill overlooking the town from the west.
 This was after some ringing around to about four different places that were either full or not answering - so getting them to do all the work was worth the £5 booking fee.
 We walked back to the car and navigated our way through the narrow medieval streets of the town centre to Clifton Road and our accommodation for the night.

 There was only street parking, requiring a permit, so after checking in with Mr and Mrs Williams, we parked the car on their driveway behind the car of a friend of theirs who was visiting.
 The Wiliams - Bert and Jo - are a very friendly couple, about in their 60s.
 They showed us to our room on the first floor, up a very steep flight of stairs in this old house - one of a set of identical brick row houses that look about 200 years old.
 There's a second floor above us and also a lower ground floor down another flight of stairs from the ground level front entrance.
 A glance out our rear-facing window shows we are perched on quite a steep hill and the lower ground floor leads out on to a narrow stretch of garden that falls away steeply to the west.